 - 2 tablespoons neutral oil I like avocado oil

 - 3 cups water

-- Add the drained lentils to the pot along with the 3 cups of water.
+- Add the lentils to the pot along with the 3 cups of water and mix well.

-- Open the pot, stir in the ghee and garnish with cilantro.
+- Stir in the ghee and garnish with cilantro if desired.

 - Feel free to add more ghee to this recipe!
 Ghee is what gives this dal its delicious buttery flavor.
 You can also add a bit of heavy cream if you prefer!